18F/open-data-maker/README.md

 ## TO DO

 1. Import...
-  a. there can be multiple files (must end in .csv)
-  b. optional .yaml file that specified column -> field mapping
+  1.1. there can be multiple files (must end in .csv) 1.1. optional .yaml file that specified column -> field mapping
 1. api endpoint to get the data
 1. support multiple endpoints